 The whole plant grows low to the ground (almost like a creeping vine, but non-invasive) no taller than 6 to 12 inches.
 You can divide the clump every couple of years and it will re-grow with vigor.
-As a perennial, it stays green and vibrant all winter.
+As a cold-hardy perennial herb, it stays green and vibrant almost all winter.

 It’s also one of the most low-maintenance plants in my herb garden, resistant to pests and nearly indestructible, as evidenced by the plant bouncing back after being nearly chomped to the ground by my chickens.
 It’s tolerant of my forgetfulness to water on a consistent basis.

 On a hot summer day, it’s still bright-eyed and bushy-tailed and I’ve never seen a droopy leaf, even hours after I’ve harvested the herb and left it on the counter.
 For that reason alone, it’s an excellent addition to salads and sandwiches that you want to take to work.

 True French sorrel has a tangy lemon flavor — like a milder version of lemon verbena, or as I love to describe it, sour green grapes.